ksramalakshmi/Enhanced-Virtual-Learning-With-AI/README.md

 2. Run all the cells in Terminal.ipynb
 3. Click on the hosted link to open the streamlit app

-PDf Interpreter to vurnacular languages:
+PDf Interpreter to vernacular languages:

 ![WhatsApp Image 2023-03-28 at 08 32 33](https://user-images.githubusercontent.com/45879596/228118300-44d6fd7b-ffc9-4175-a3c9-972f2f3e1693.jpg)